oluwatobiHammed/MovieExplorer/README.md

 * I wanted go with the Best UI Practise so i made sure the UI is Purposeful and easy to use.
 I had help from my wife to use the app and give me feedback on noticable bugs that i fixed.

 ## Future Improvement
-* I will add log in functionality to make it possible for different users to have there profile and list of favorite movies and add now showing moving
+* I will add log in functionality to make it possible for different users to have there profile and list of favorite movies and add now showing movies

 ## Screen Shot